Alvord-byu/24.6-final/README.md

   <h2>Comic-Con Culture</h2>

-  <p>Over the years, attendance at the San Diego Comic-Con has increased significantly.</p>

   <p>Sometimes it brings in hundreds of thousands more than can even attend the conference and participate in what are called off-sites, which are typically free to go to and will give out free swag to visitors.</p>

   <p>Here you can see the local news coverage from last year.</p>

 [![Thousands of fans begin to arrive in Downtown San Diego](https://img.youtube.com/vi/1R2ZNu97vIk/0.jpg)](https://www.youtube.com/watch?v=1R2ZNu97vIk)

+  <p>Over the years, attendance at the San Diego Comic-Con has increased significantly.
+It is not hard to see why, as our popular culture, in movies, books, and on TV, has increasingly focused on comic book characters and stories.
+This amazing chart by Gursevak Ajay Singh Dhanda breaks down this popularity.</p>

 </body>
 </html>